agarnitin86/agarnitin86.github.io/_posts/2019-11-23-anaphora-resolution.markdown

 - [BERT-Large, Uncased (Whole Word Masking)][BERT_Large_Uncased]: 24-layer, 1024-hidden, 16-heads, 340M parameters
 - [BERT-Large, Cased (Whole Word Masking)][BERT_Large_Cased]: 24-layer, 1024-hidden, 16-heads, 340M parameters

 BERT is the best example of Transfer Learning where we train a general-purpose model on a large text corpus and use that model to solve different NLP tasks.
 BERT is the first unsupervised, deeply bidirectional system for pre-training NLP.
 Pre-trained models can be either context-free or contextual.
 Models like word2vec & GloVe are Context-free models.
 These models generate a single "word embedding" representation for each word in the vocabulary.
-But, based on the context in which a word is used it might have a different meaning & hence a different representation, i.e., more than one representations of same word should be possible, which is handled by Contextual models.
+But, based on the context in which a word is used it might have a different meaning & hence a different representation, i.e., more than one representation of same word is possible, which is handled by Contextual models.

 BERT is a contextual model & takes learnings from techniques like Semi-supervised Sequence Learning, Generative Pre-Training, ELMo, and ULMFit.
 Major enhancement comes with being *Deeply Bidirectional*, which means, while computing the representation of a word, it takes into account both left & right context in a "deep" manner.